jessemiller/HamlPy/reference.md

 	{% endblock %}

-Notice that block, for, if and else are all automatically closed.
+Notice that block, for, if and else, as well as 'with' are all automatically closed.
 Using endfor, endif or endblock will throw an exception.

 ## Filters